Top Cow Productions: 2000s

 Top Cow published Wanted by Mark Millar and JG Jones in 2003.
 The first printing of the first issue sold out quickly.
 The comic was adapted into a film of the same name in 2008.

 Ron Marz began writing Witchblade with issue 80 in 2004.
 Stjepan Šejić joined the series as regular artist with issue 116 in 2008 and Top Cow announced that the pair would be the creative team through issue 150, published in 2011.
 Hawkins described Top Cow's refocusing on company-owned characters around this time as the beginning of the company's fourth era.

+In the mid-2000s, an Aphrodite IX anime adaptation was announced and briefly developed, with a promo trailer shown at events such as the 2005 San Diego Comic-Con alongside Witchblade's anime trailer.
+The animation studio attached to the project was Madhouse.
+Despite the initial promotional efforts, nothing beyond the trailer emerged.
+Later report that after the early 2005 teaser, there was minimal apparent activity, and no episodes, broadcast details, or production updates were released.
+The anime effectively entered development limbo, and the project never progressed to production to distribution, making it classified as cancelled in practice.

 In 2006, Top Cow made a business agreement with Marvel Comics to publish crossovers such as Darkness/Wolverine and Witchblade/Punisher.
 As part of this agreement, several Top Cow artists also provided art chores on various Marvel series.
 Tyler Kirkham worked on Phoenix: Warsong and New Avengers/Transformers; Mike Choi worked on X-23: Target X; and Silvestri himself worked on X-Men: Messiah Complex.
 At the 2007 San Diego Comic-Con, an announcement was made by Marvel Comics extending the deal into 2008.

 Top Cow's "Pilot Season" initiative began in 2007.
 Readers were able to vote on the future of six one-shot pilot comics released throughout the year.

 At the 2007 New York Comic Con Top Cow announced that they would be one of the first major comics publishers to offer online distribution, through a partnership with IGN.
 The initial titles offered included Tomb Raider, The Darkness, and Witchblade, at $1.99 per issue.
 They also announced a deal with Zannel to license their comics as mobile comics.